This post contains affiliate links. Thanks for your support!

 The foundation of this approach is the biographies of famous men and women in the field of science.
 It’s important to find the right biographies to get the most out of the potential of this method.
-Look for:

 - Age appropriate selections– Pay attention to who the audience is for a book.
 If you find an adult biography, chances are there will be content you don’t want your child to read.